WMD-group/MacroDensity/README.md

 To-do
 ------------
 - * Add a full description of the input file format.
-- * Create input modules for other electronic structure codes.
+- * Command line argparse.
+- * Fix percentage to fraction.

 Disclaimer